Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Evaluation of Individual Mediation Effect

 \begin{theorem}[Individual mediation effect for infinite-horizon] Suppose $\{A_t\}_{t \geq 1}$ are randomly assigned treatments and satisfy \eqref{eq:rdmtrt}, $\{ \bM_t,R_t \}_{t \geq 1}$ follow \eqref{eq:LSEM} and \eqref{eq:model_setup}, the Markov process $\{A_t,\bM_t,R_t\}_{t\geq 1}$ is stationary, and the parameters $\{\bW, \bTheta_{1},\bTheta_{2}\}$ in \eqref{eq:LSEM} and \eqref{eq:model_setup} are time-invariant.
 Then,

 where $B_{1j}, B_{2j}, B_{4j}$ are the $j$th element of $\bB_1, \bB_2, \bB_4$, respectively,

 $\bB_6 = \in\Rbb^{(d+1)\times (d+1)}$, and $\bB_7 = \in\Rbb^{(d+1)\times (d+1)}$. \end{theorem}

-In our implementation, we pool the data across all $T$ stages to estimate the model parameters $\bW, \bTheta_1, \bTheta_2$.
-This is different from the finite-horizon setting where the model parameters can differ from one stage to another, whereas in the infinite-horizon setting, they remain the same.
-We then estimate the quantities $\bB_1$ to $\bB_7$ in \eqref{eq:Bs} by plugging in the estimates of the corresponding model parameters, and we estimate the individual mediation effect using \eqref{eq:effects_infinite_horizon}.
-Algorithm~\ref{alg:infinite} summarizes our estimation procedure.
+As for estimation, based on Theorem \ref{thm:eta_infinite}, we pool the data across all $T$ stages to estimate the model parameters $\bW, \bTheta_1, \bTheta_2$. {Recall that, in the infinite-horizon setting, we require the DAG to be stationary over time.
+We thus apply DAGMA to the data pooled across all time points to learn this time-invariant DAG.
+This is different from the finite-horizon setting where the model parameters can differ from one stage to another, while in the infinite-horizon setting, they remain the same.} We then estimate the quantities $\bB_1$ to $\bB_7$ in \eqref{eq:Bs} by plugging in the estimates of the corresponding model parameters, and we estimate the individual mediation effect using \eqref{eq:effects_infinite_horizon}. {As for inference, we adopt a similar nonparametric bootstrap procedure as in the finite-horizon setting.} Algorithm~\ref{alg:infinite} summarizes our estimation and inference procedure.